ROOT CANAL THERAPY IN GLEN COVE

 Root canal therapy is a dental procedure to treat dental pain or infection caused by the inflamed or dead nerve.
 This condition is called pulpitis.

-Our endodontist team at Glen Cove uses professional tools and techniques to reach deep into the tooth.
-The procedure includes removing inflamed nerve and debris before sealing the canal and applying a filling called gutta-percha.
-Removal of the infected nerve effectively stops the pain and further development of the infection.
-Afterward, your endodontist will place a crown on the tooth to protect and restore it to its original function.
-If left untreated the infection surrounding the tooth will eventually cause loss of the tooth.
+Our endodontic team at Glen Cove uses specialized tools and techniques to reach deep within the tooth.
+The procedure involves removing the inflamed nerve and debris, sealing the canal, and applying a filling called gutta-percha.
+Removal of the infected nerve effectively stops pain and further infection.
+Afterward, your endodontist will place a crown on the tooth to protect it and restore its original function.
+If left untreated, the infection surrounding the tooth will eventually cause the tooth to be lost.

 Sometimes, you may not know you have an infected tooth.
 However, many people may notice certain symptoms.
 Signs you need a root canal include: